 Climbing, caving and abseiling?
 These classic adventure activities are a lot more accessible in the summer when the caves are clear of snow and the icy air won’t sap the feeling from your fingers.
 Ledges to haul yourself over, gaps to squeeze through and drops to sail down can be found from from the Snowy Mountains down to Canberra.
 Jindabyne Rock is conveniently close to the lake and Signature Rocks offers climbs for beginners to pros.
 Experienced operators like K7 can walk you through them.

 The Snowies – being hilly, rocky and rugged – are perfect to cruise down on bikes.
 Depending on your skills, there are trails in Thredbo, like the Thredbo Valley Track and the more extreme Cannonball Downhill.
 They range from seven kilometres to a full-day adventure.
 Lake Crackenback, Bungarra and Lake Jindabyne all have other trails worth exploring as well.
 Crushing trails then cooking damper over a campfire with mates?
 Sounds like just what your summer plans are missing.

 Cool climate, hot drops

-While the drink of choice in Thredbo during ski season is a mulled wine, winding down after hiking or canoeing around the parks calls for something a little lighter and and a little cooler.
+While the drink of choice in Thredbo during ski season is a mulled wine, winding down after hiking or canoeing around the parks calls for something a little lighter and a little cooler.
 Vineyards Courabyra Wines and Tumbarumba Wines are a three hour trip away from Jindabyne, while Snowy Vineyard Estate is a half an hour drive.
+If wine isn’t your thing, situated in the heart of the high country (between Jindabyne and Thredbo) and 22km from Mt Kosciuszko, Wildbrumby is the highest distillery in Australia.
 All have pristine views, but who are we kidding?
-You’re here for the wine.
+You’re here for the wine or a quality drop.